 As per a study, studying humanities, education and art programs are cheaper in New Zealand.
 On the other hand, studying courses like medicine and engineering can be comparatively expensive.
-As a whole, the cost of living in New Zealand is comparatively lesser than the majority of other foreign universities.
+As a whole, the cost of living in New Zealand is comparatively lesser than majority of other English-speaking countries.

 Wide choice of Courses

 While most of the students go to New Zealand for either their Bachelor's or Master's studies, New Zealand is also a land of opportunities for Ph.D. students.
 With their attractive scholarship schemes for the students opting for Ph.D., which covers all expenses of the students, New Zealand is indeed the place to be if you are planning to pursue your Ph.D. abroad.
 An International student can also opt for short length programs such as 1 Year Graduate/Post Graduate Diplomas or 2 Year Diplomas in New Zealand.